b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 sco(s)
 ```

-This time, the result is inconclusive, because in the two last cases the
+This time the result is inconclusive, because in the two last cases the
 customers actually use less of our product, and therefore the sales are expected
 to drop.

 ### Conclusions

-In summary, we see that increasing the radius of the whole in toothpaste is
+In summary, we see that increasing the radius of the whole in a toothpaste is
 an effective strategy to increase the sales of our product.
 However, we should
 restrain ourselves and not overdo it, since if the customers notice they may
 squeeze shorter toothpaste strips which may undermine our efforts (or even